 - Look for patterns or the same comments given over and over again.
 Your customers know what’s best for them so if they’re specifically pointing out the same complaints, then address them as soon as you can before mass-producing your products.

-Step 9: Look for funding.
+Step 9: Look for Funding

 Regardless of the size of your enterprise, you need money to get it started.

-If you’re only selling home-cooked meals or desserts, you probably don’t need as much capital and you can start with whatever money left in your savings account.
-No need to borrow money since you can get all or a portion of your profit and then reinvest it to your fledgling home-based business.
+If you’re only selling home-cooked meals or desserts, you probably don’t need as much capital and you can start with whatever money is left in your savings account.
+No need to borrow money since you can get all or a portion of your profit and then reinvest it into your fledgling home-based business.